hemantaph/gwsnr/docs/innerproduct.md

 \end{align}
 $$

-where $\rho_i$ is the optimal SNR in the $i$-th detector.
+where $\rho_{{\rm opt,} i}$ is the optimal SNR in the $i$-th detector.
 This quadrature sum assumes that the noise in different detectors is uncorrelated, which is a reasonable approximation for geographically separated gravitational-wave detectors.

 ---